luisrojas17/spring-boot-with-apache-kafka/products-producer-section-7/README.md

 This repository contains Microservice application which exposes REST endpoint to create products and produce events to Kafka topic.

-On the other hand, the Microservices application depends on Kafka brokers and Kafka topic.
+On the other hand, this module depends on Kafka brokers and Kafka topic.
 So, when the application starts it will create Kafka topic called "products-created-topic".
-The Kafka Brokers configuration is defined into "com.acme.common.config.kafka.KafkaConfig" class which defines three Kafka brokers.
+This configuration is defined into "com.acme.common.config.kafka.KafkaConfig" class.

+The main goal in this project is to learn how to configure next characteristics:
+1. Kafka Producer Minimum Insync Replicas
+2. Kafka Producer Acknowledgment Mode
+3. Kafka Producer Retries
+4. Kafka Producer Delivery Timeout
+5. Kafka Producer Batch Size

 ## How to Run the Application